etna9088/college_cost_vs_earnings/README.md

 ## Core Features & Functionality
 * **Explanatory Model:** Utilized linear regression to map the exact correlation between tuition and income, revealing that every $1 increase in attendance cost is associated with an approximate $4.59 increase in median earnings.
 * **Variance Evaluation:** Calculated an R-squared value of 34.4%, indicating that while tuition cost is a statistically significant predictor, other variables (major, location, industry) account for most of the variation in earnings.
-* **Categorical Profitability:** Designed distribution visualizations (violin plots) highlighting that private non-profit institutions generally yield higher and more varied long-term earnings compared to public or for-profit counterparts.
+* **Categorical Profitability:** Designed distribution visualizations (violin plots) highlighting that private non-profit institutions generally show higher and more varied long-term earnings compared to public or for-profit counterparts.
+* **Model Diagnostics:** Ran residual and Q-Q analysis to test regression assumptions, finding mildly non-constant variance at high predicted earnings and heavy distribution tails — documenting the range where a single-predictor model stops being reliable.

 ## Tech Stack & Tools
 * **Language:** R 4.2 (`tidyverse`, `broom`, `infer`, `modelr`)
 * **Environment:** RStudio (R Markdown)
-* **Data Science:** Linear Regression, Exploratory Data Analysis, Residual Diagnostics,
+* **Data Science:** Linear Regression, Exploratory Data Analysis, Residual Diagnostics
 * **Version Control:** Git / GitHub

 ## Data Architecture & Pipeline